Install LAMP Stack on CentOS 7

 Step 1.
 Installing Apache

-Apache is available in the default CentOS 7 repositories and the installation is pretty straight forward.
-On CentOS and RHEL the Apache package and the service is called httpd.
-To install the package run the following command:
+Apache is available in the default CentOS 7 repositories and the installation is pretty straightforward.
+On CentOS and RHEL, the Apache package and the service are called httpd.
+To install the package, run the following command:

 sudo yum install httpd